Scripture Reference: Acts 19:1-41

 In fact, the demon caused the man to attack all seven men and beat them up.
 He even tore their clothes off so that the men ran out of the house naked and bleeding.

-Demetrius started telling other silversmiths about it.
-He said that if people started believing what Paul said about Jesus then they would stop believing in the goddess Athina.
-They would stop buying statues and souvenirs.
-All the silversmiths would go out of business.
+One silversmith, Demetrius, became so angry about this that he started telling all the other silversmiths.
+He said that if people started believing what Paul said about Jesus then all the silversmiths would become poor and go out of business.

 They even grabbed two of Paul’s friends and brought them into the stadium.
 Paul wanted to go and help them but his other friends told him that he must stay away from the angry crowd.

 The entire city was in an uproar.
 Finally, the city clerk calmed them down enough so they could hear him speak.
-He reminded them that there were city courts where Demetrius could make his complaints.
+He reminded them that there were city courts where Demetrius and the other silversmiths could make their complaints.
 He also told them that if they had a riot then he would have to report it to the Romans.
-(That meant Roman soldiers would come and everyone would be in trouble.)
+(That meant Roman soldiers would come and everyone would be in big trouble.)

 Ways to Tell the Story: